cecilialeung05/capstone-project-focusflow/README.md

 # FocusFlow

 FocusFlow is a modern productivity application that empowers users to create, manage, and track tasks and notes in one seamless interface.
-Built with a focus on simplicity, efficiency, and overall well-being, FocusFlow integrates an intuitive task manager, linked note-taking, a focus timer which prompts you to take a break every 25 minutes, and wellness motivational boost prompts to help you stay on track and inspired throughout your day.
+Built with a focus on simplicity, efficiency, and overall well-being, FocusFlow integrates an intuitive task manager, linked note-taking, a Pomodoro-style focus timer that prompts breaks every 25 minutes, and motivational wellness prompts to keep users on track and inspired.

+## Who is FocusFlow For?

-"FocusFlow is designed for individuals who struggle with focus, motivation, and task organization.
-Whether you're a student, professional, or someone seeking a structured yet flexible workflow, FocusFlow helps you manage tasks, take meaningful breaks, and track progress without feeling overwhelmed."
+FocusFlow is designed for individuals who struggle with focus, motivation, and task organization.
+Whether you're a student, professional, or someone seeking a structured yet flexible workflow, FocusFlow helps you manage tasks, take meaningful breaks, and track progress without feeling overwhelmed.
 ---

 ## Features